 Without further ado, here are my top tips for baking a great pie crust, regardless of what recipe you use:

 - Pea-sized specks of butter should be visible in the mixture.
 The dough should be a little crumbly, a little shaggy, and little chunks of butter should still be present to create those pockets of steam.
 (Be careful of overmixing the dough if you use a food processor!)

 - Refrigerate the dough after mixing – but not for too long.
-Okay, this isn’t entirely true – you can refrigerate the dough for as long as you want, but then you need to let it come up towards room temperature before rolling the dough out again.
+Okay, this isn’t entirely true – you can refrigerate the dough for as long as you want, but then you need to let it warm up slightly toward room temperature before rolling the dough out again.
 I’ve found 30 minutes to be a great length of time – long enough for the butter to rechill, but not so long that the dough breaks and crumbles when you try to roll it out.

 - Roll carefully and slowly.
 Take your time when it comes to rolling out dough – but not too much time.
 Flour your work surface and place your circle of dough in the center.
 Roll back and forth over the dough with heavy, firm pressure.
 Don’t try to force the rolling in a circle; rather, pick up the dough and rotate it around.
 Don’t worry if you can’t get the dough into a circle (you can trim it later), if the dough cracks around the edges, or if you get a few holes or tears in the dough (you can patch them with the excess dough you cut from the edges).
 I usually find I need about 5 minutes to roll out pie dough – much less time and I’m too aggressive and the dough cracks, much more time and the dough starts to warm too much.